 The William R. and Clarice V. Spurlock Museum of World Cultures is a regional center for cultural and archaeological collections from throughout history and across the globe.

-The Spurlock Museum’s nine permanent exhibits represent historical and contemporary peoples from around the world.
+The Spurlock Museum’s 9 permanent exhibits represent historical and contemporary peoples from around the world.
 Special exhibits, based in the Campbell Gallery, serve as a springboard for unique programs, tours, and special events.
-Through our collections and educational programs, we help interpret the diversity of cultures through time and across the globe.
+Through our collections and educational programs, we help interpret the diversity of cultures.

 Drop in for a visit, arrange a tour, or research our collections.
 Experience performances, lectures, and creative activities at our Knight Auditorium and Zahn Learning Center.
 There's always something happening at Spurlock.

 - established in 1911 by the Board of Trustees and housed on the 4th floor of Lincoln Hall

 - became the World Heritage Museum in 1971